Vaping Related Lung Illness: A Summary of the Public Health Risks and Recommendations for the Public

 The California Department of Public Health (CDPH) urges everyone to refrain from vaping, no matter the substance or source, until current investigations are complete.
-Since June 2019, CDPH has received reports that 160 people in California who have a history of vaping were hospitalized for severe breathing problems and lung damage, and three people have died.
-Across the U.S., there are over 2,000 reports of lung damage associated with vaping across 49 states, the District of Columbia, and 1 U.S. territory, and more reports are coming in nearly every day.
+Since June 2019, CDPH has received reports that 178 people in California who have a history of vaping were hospitalized for severe breathing problems and lung damage, and four people have died.
+Across the U.S., there are over 2,409 reports of lung damage associated with vaping across all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands, and more reports are coming in nearly every day.

 CDPH, along with other states, the Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA), local health departments, and healthcare providers are working hard to investigate what is in the vape materials that is making people sick.

 Although CDPH regulates manufacturers of cannabis vaping products to ensure they are as safe as possible for those who choose to vape, CDPH warns that individuals put themselves at risk any time they inhale a foreign substance into their lungs.
 The risk of vaping now includes death.
 CDC continues to warn that any tobacco product use, including e-cigarettes, is unsafe, especially for youth, pregnant, and breastfeeding women.